 If you’ve been seriously hurt on the job, then you really owe it to yourself to keep reading.
 In both Missouri and Illinois, the law is designed to protect injured workers and their families.
 The dedicated and highly skilled attorneys of Jerome, Salmi & Kopis have decades of experience helping people in the same tough spot.
 Often, people make the mistake of thinking liability or “employer negligence” is required in order to recover money for work injuries.
 However, the truth is, you do not have to prove your employer is negligent in order to recover compensation.
-If you’ve been injured at work, call Jerome, Salmi & Kopis to speak with an Illinois or Missouri workers compensation attorney today.
+If you’ve been injured at work, call Jerome, Salmi & Kopis to speak with a workers compensation attorney today.

 Workers Compensation vs Employers Liability